Reclaiming the narrative of the First Nations workforce

 How we work - our values and ethical policy

-The CIPW drives significant policy change and law reform with rigorous, lndigenous- led research.
+The CIPW drives significant policy change and law reform with rigorous, Indigenous- led research.
 It fills a critical data gap that has historically excluded First Nations voices.
-This focus on external engagement allows the Centre to influence not only Australian public policy but also to serve as a model for other nations grappling with similar issues regarding lndigenous employment and labour market inclusion.
+This focus on external engagement allows the Centre to influence not only Australian public policy but also to serve as a model for other nations grappling with similar issues regarding Indigenous employment and labour market inclusion.
 Through consulting, research, and advocacy, the CIPW facilitates long-term partnerships and collaborations that create pathways to fairer, more inclusive workplaces on both a National and international scale.

 Our research and practice are conducted with appropriate ethical approvals and in adherence with the highest ethical standards.